Decorating with Neutral Tones: A Resurging Trend

 Some people think decorating with neutral tones is safe and reliable, and today’s selection of inspiration rooms prove that neutrals are anything but boring.
+Neutral decorating palettes are making a comeback.
 Browns, creams, and plenty of texture create warm, inviting rooms that say, “Come and relax.
 You’re home!”

 A stone fireplace takes center stage in this living room with a vaulted ceiling.
 The rich wood floor provides contrast to the beige, slip covered furniture.
 Soft blue pillows and ottomans add just a touch of color.

 Rustic wood beams create drama in a farmhouse living room with neutral tones.
 The stone fireplace, tufted ottoman, and planked walls add texture to the space.
 The soft palette allows all the amazing features of this room to come to the forefront.